MatheusABomfim/ENTPD1_ML/README.md

-ENTPD1_ML: Machine Learning for Prognosis in People Living with HTLV This repository contains Python scripts for implementing various Machine Learning models aimed at predicting prognosis in People Living with HTLV.
+ENTPD1_ML: Machine Learning for Prognosis in People Living with HTLV This repository contains Python scripts that implement various machine learning models designed to prognosis people living with HTLV in terms of clinical progression to HAM/TSP.

 Project Structure
 The project is initially divided into four main scripts: